OTHER CAUSES OF ANGER

 We have talked a lot about stress as a cause of anger.
 We have also discussed how anger can arise as a response to other emotions such as frustration, hurt, or fear.
-Anger can of course come from a many different places.
-This section will explore anger as it relates to depression, trauma and dependency on substances.
+Anger can of course come from many different places.
+This section will explore anger as it relates to depression, trauma, and dependency on substances.

 Often we associate depression with a withdrawn state of being.
 It is a disruption of emotional health that can be caused by both external and internal factors.
-When someone is depressed, their low-feelings can often turn into agitation and unhealthy expressions of anger.
+When someone is depressed, their low feelings can often turn into agitation and unhealthy expressions of anger.

-We have discussed many triggers related to anger, such as the impact of negative thinking, negative self talk, unmet needs, and miscommunication.
+We have discussed many triggers related to anger, such as the impact of negative thinking, negative self-talk, unmet needs, and miscommunication.
 Depression commonly saps away motivation and needs go unmet.
 Negative thinking often controls the mind when struggling with depression and objective communication can be difficult.

-When trauma occurs, the brain sends out the fight, flight or freeze stress signals we mentioned in the previous section.
+When trauma occurs, the brain sends out the fight, flight, or freeze stress signals we mentioned in the previous section.
 Often, these signals become the place where the trauma sufferer can become chronically stuck.
 Because of the link between stress and anger, we know that a connection between trauma and anger is often at play as well.

-Trauma that has affected you on a more personal level, such as physical, sexual or emotional abuse, may trigger feelings of distrust and fear.
+Trauma that has affected you on a more personal level, such as physical, sexual, or emotional abuse, may trigger feelings of distrust and fear.
 Your anger then may set in when you are faced with a situation where your trust has been betrayed or you feel unsafe.

 Those who have not healed from their trauma may also avoid quiet activities that may allow painful memories or thoughts to arise.
-They may choose to keep their minds busy in order to avoid feeling painful emotions.
+They may choose to keep their minds busy to avoid feeling painful emotions.
 This could lead to an avoidance of the very relaxation activities we discussed in earlier sections that can reduce stress and therefore anger.